mIRC-Scripters/mirckb/docs/source/identifiers/did.rst

 Example
 -------

 This example will monitor what events are triggering, what event ID is triggering the event, and any current captions or titles of the event ID which triggered an event.
-Created a custom Aliases - mIRC|alias called ''/whatEvents'' which will open up the local Dialogs - mIRC|dialog ''whatEvents'':
+Created a custom Aliases - mIRC|alias called ``/whatEvents`` which will open up the local Dialogs - mIRC|dialog ``whatEvents``:

 .. code:: text